We also offer Mechanical, Electrical & Plumbing drawings.

 - 3D MEP Drafting

-We get calls here at AUSTRALIAN DESIGN & DRAFTING SERVICES on a daily basis asking “how fast we can get shop drawings” for a lot of small projects.
-Most of the subcontractors all say the same thing “I don’t know why they are asking for shop drawings, they never have in the past” and their next question is “how much are they going to cost?”
-Cost is a bit complicated, we need to look at the project, the spec as well as the requirements.
-On smaller jobs, the GC may not have specific requirements and it all boils down to whether you want functional shop drawings or drawings to appease the spec.
+Smaller or bigger projects need coordinated shop drawings.
+The truth is, they always have.
+AUSTRALIAN DESIGN & DRAFTING SERVICES asks “how fast we can get shop drawings” for small projects.
+Most subcontractors say the same thing “I don’t know why they ask for shop drawings, they never have in the past”, and then the next question is “, how much are they going to cost?”
+Also, the cost is a bit complicated; we need to look at the project, the spec, and the requirements.
+The GC may not have specific requirements on smaller jobs, and it all boils down to whether you want available shop drawings or drawings to appease the spec.

-We offer MEP coordination drawings, as well as construction/fabrication, coordinated drawings.
+We provide MEP coordination drawings, as well as fabrication, coordinated drawings.
 We do not simply overlay everything on CAD and present the result.

-We will get all parties involved to gain the latest information.
-Based on the information we might request site visits and coordination meetings to rectify any clashes.
+We get all parties involved to gain the latest data.
+Based on the information, we request site visits and coordination meetings to rectify any clashes.

 We usually go through the following process: